 Whitney Port has always been a go-getter.
-But with the birth of her son almost a year ago, she and her husband, Tim Rosenman, were relishing in spending time at home as a family with their newborn, Sonny.
+But after the recent birth of her son, she and her husband, Tim Rosenman, were relishing spending time at home as a family with their newborn, Sonny.
 The couple had closed on their new home in Studio City less than a month before Port gave birth, and a full and speedy backyard remodel was in order.
 The goal: to have plenty of grass for kids to run around, a space for hosting and entertaining, and a comfortable haven for the new parents to wind down.

 To help her transform the overgrown outdoor space into a baby-friendly entertaining space with Palm Springs vibes, she called on the help of interior designer Marie Flanigan and the team at Serena & Lily to bring her vision to life.
 "I had not really had a backyard in Los Angeles since I had lived here when I was a kid in my mom’s home, so I really wanted to take advantage of the amazing space and the view to really create a peaceful, safe haven for my family."
 Step inside Port's idyllic outdoor space and find out how she entertains her friends and family in the summer.

 With a new baby in the family, the couple was spending a lot more time at home and needed a space that was really comfortable, had a lot of different seating areas, and was a place where they could entertain.
 "My husband loves to cook, and I love to entertain and create an ambiance," Port told me.
 "So the space was all about creating a peaceful calming atmosphere for my family and also creating a hosting space."

 On any given Saturday morning, you could find Port sitting on the daybed outside her bedroom drinking a cup of coffee.
 "We have this amazing daybed, and we created this heart-shaped area outside our bedroom—it's so relaxing and comfortable, and I just feel so lucky to have that outdoor space to do work since I actually work from home so much."